r1cebank/webminidisc-mirror/README.md

 WASM modules are provided in the `public/` directory.
 However, if you wish to build those binaries yourself, instructions are provided in the `extra/` directory.

 ### How to Contribute
-Every contribute is welcome but, please, reach out to me before working on any PR.
-I've built this app mainly for personal use and I wish to keep it as light as possible in terms of features.
+If there's a feature you'd like to see implemented in Web MiniDisc Pro, feel free to submit a pull request.

 ### Bugs and Issues
-There might be plenty of them, for sure :) .
-The thing is that I've not the time to fix all of them and to make sure this app works on every browser or device.

-The best way to get a bug fixed, a feature implemented, or a device supported, is to fork the project and do it for yourself.
-I'll try to provide support as best as I can.

-### Backstory
-A few weeks ago I've found my old [MZ-N710](https://www.minidisc.org/part_Sony_MZ-N710.html) in the basement of my parents' house.

-Determined to make it work on my modern Mac, after some googling, I found out about the [linux-minidisc](https://github.com/glaubitz/linux-minidisc) project.
-They've done an amazing job in reversing the NetMD protocol.

-After a quick inspection to the source code I realized the project could be easily ported to javascript (either node and the browser) using the WebUSB api, so I created [netmd-js](https://github.com/cybercase/netmd-js).
-Then, on top of that I've built **Web MiniDisc** to manage the music on my device without the need of downloading and installing any dedicated software.

-That's it.
-It was a LOT of fun :).

-### Some OSS I've used
+Feel free to submit any issues as a GitHub issue.
+Web MiniDisc Pro is a hobby project and the developers cannot make guarantees about timeliness of bugfixes.
+If you have the skills to implement fixes yourself, we're more than happy to review pull requests.

+## Credits
-- [FFmpeg](https://www.ffmpeg.org/) and [ffmpegjs](https://github.com/ffmpegjs/FFmpeg), to read audio files (wav, mp3, ogg, mp4, etc...).
+- [FFmpeg](https://www.ffmpeg.org/) *and* [ffmpegjs](https://github.com/ffmpegjs/FFmpeg) *to read audio files (wav, mp3, ogg, mp4, etc...).*
-- [Atracdenc](https://github.com/dcherednik/atracdenc/), to support atrac3 encoding (lp2, lp4 audio formats).
+- [Atracdenc](https://github.com/dcherednik/atracdenc/) *to support atrac3 encoding (lp2, lp4 audio formats).*
-- [Emscripten](https://emscripten.org/), to run both FFmpeg and Atracdenc in the browser.
+- [Emscripten](https://emscripten.org/) *to run both FFmpeg and Atracdenc in the browser.*
-- [netmd-js](https://github.com/cybercase/netmd-js), to send commands to NetMD devices using Javascript.
+- [netmd-js](https://github.com/cybercase/netmd-js) *to send commands to NetMD devices using Javascript*
-- [material-ui](https://material-ui.com/), to build the user interface.
+- [material-ui](https://material-ui.com/) *to build the user interface.*
-- [linux-minidisc](https://github.com/linux-minidisc/linux-minidisc), to build the netmd-js library.
+- [linux-minidisc](https://github.com/linux-minidisc/linux-minidisc) *to build the netmd-js library.*
+- [netmd-exploits](https://github.com/asivery/netmd-exploits/) *For factory mode commands and track dumping*